Frequently Asked Questions

 The current executive committee of the Q Fund is committed to ensuring that all students admitted into the program will continue to receive full financial and supplemental support until they graduate from university.
-After 2020, no new students will be admitted to the program because the supply of graduates from the original Starfish mentoring program will be exhausted.
+Since 2020, no new students have been admitted to the program because the supply of graduates from the original Starfish mentoring program will be exhausted.
 Since the typical university program in Guatemala is six years, this means that the program will continue at least through 2025.
 The Q Fund and MAIA will enter into discussions to determine what, if any form the program continues beyond that time.

 How can I contribute?